gentlee/react-redux-cache/README.md

 const useStore = create((set, get) => initialState)

-// `actions` are the same synchronous functions as used by RRC to manage the cache. const {actions} = initializeForZustand(cache, useStore)
+// `actions` are the same functions as used by RRC to manage the cache. const {actions} = initializeForZustand(cache, useStore)
 ```